 In the home market of Switzerland, Swiss Life focuses on sports and cultural sponsorship in addition to classical advertising.
-For example, the company has sponsored the Swiss national football teams for over ten years.
-Swiss Life has been the main sponsor of the ZSC Lions ice hockey team for over four years and, since 2019, name sponsor of the Swiss Life Arena ice hockey stadium undergoing construction in Zurich.
-In the cultural arena, film is the cornerstone of its engagement: Swiss Life is the main sponsor of the Solothurn Film Festival for example.
+Swiss Life has been the main sponsor of ZSC Lions ice hockey club for several years, one of the biggest ice hockey clubs in Europe with a well-respected youth development programme.
+Since 2019, Swiss Life has also lent its name to the "Swiss Life Arena," an ice hockey stadium under construction in Zurich, where the ZSC Lions will play their home games from 2022.
+In the cultural arena, film is the cornerstone of its commitment: Swiss Life is sponsor of the Solothurn and Locarno Film Festival.